 Meditation has changed the way I look at life.
 It keeps me sane when the world around me is so uncertain.
 It helped me through some of my most difficult times in the past eight years but also led me to some of my happiest times.

 I’m a calmer person with a better understanding of what drives me.
-But, most of all, meditation steered me towards my life purpose.
+But, most of all, meditation steered me toward my life purpose.

 If you’re still exploring the idea of meditation, I say give it a go.
 It’s simple, powerful and one of the best gifts to give to yourself.